-The ABA Model Rules of Professional Conduct permit in-house counsel to maintain actions against a former employer/client for wrongful discharge or for violation of whistleblower statutes, even if the attorney must disclose information relating to the representation of the client in the process.
+The ABA Model Rules of Professional Conduct3 permit in-house counsel to maintain actions against a former employer/client for wrongful discharge or for violation of whistleblower statutes, even if the attorney must disclose information relating to the representation of the client in the process.
 However, the disclosures must be limited "to the extent the lawyer reasonably believes necessary . . . to establish a claim or defense on behalf of the lawyer in a controversy between the lawyer and the client . . ."
-ABA Formal Ethics Opinion 01-424 (2001) (quoting former ABA Model Rules of Professional Conduct Rule 1.6(b)(2) (2001), now Rule 1.6(b)(3)).
+ABA Model Rules of Professional Conduct Rule 1.6(b)(5) (2006).

-Using the ABA Model Rules as a guide, the U.S. Court of Appeals for the Fifth
+Using the ABA Model Rules as a guide, the U.S. Court of Appeals for the Fifth Circuit held:

-Circuit held: